 It is much easier and less error-prone to use a reset plugin to help you reset your system.
 Although you have fewer individual options, there is also less chance of things going wrong.

-Particularly popular in the WordPress community is WP Reset.
+WP Reset is particularly popular in the WordPress community.
 The plugin deletes all pages, posts and comments.
-The tool also removes data stored in the media library and user accounts created.
+The tool also removes data stored in the media centre and user accounts created.
 In short: it can restore your WordPress website to its original state.
 Important things such as the name of your website, the URL and the admin and password are retained.
-So you can't accidentally "lock yourself out" of your website.
+This means you cannot accidentally “lock yourself out” of your website.

-The plugin is available in a pretty good free version or as a paid Pro version with extended features from $39 per year.
+The plugin is available in a fairly good free version or as a paid Pro version with extended features from $39 per year.

 Let’s take a closer look at how exactly you can reset your WordPress with WP Reset.
 You only need to follow four steps: